-The control system for HDF16, 20 and 24 series, must always be equipped with a frequency converter.
+The control system for HDF16, 20V, must always be equipped with a frequency converter.
 This is factory calibrated if delivered from Hydrotech.
 To perform a soft start of the drive motor, the frequency converter settings must be min.
 5 sec "ramp up" and min.
 3 sec "ramp down".
 The filter works with 50 Hz as standard.

 Hydrotech control systems are available in various configurations.
+Hydrotech control cabinet type PFC has a simpler control system with a logic module.

-If the filter is equipped with a Hydrotech standard controller, the filter has two operating modes:
+If the filter is equipped with a Hydrotech standard PFC controller, the filter has two operating modes: